a3chron/gith/README.md

 ## Installation

+### Go

 If you already have Go installed, or plan to do so (easy to get new updates):
 [Install via Go](https://gith.featurebase.app/help/articles/6375101-installation-via-go)

 > [!TIP]
-> If you installed gith via `go install`, you can run `gith update` to get the latest version.
+> If you installed gith via `go install`,
+> you can run `gith update` to get the latest version of gith.

----
+### Binaries

-Otherwise you can install gith via Binaries:
+If you don't wish to use Go, you can install gith via Binaries:
 [Install via Binaries](https://gith.featurebase.app/help/articles/2452108-installation-via-binaries)

-> For updates, you have to download the new binaries, and install them
+> For updates, you have to download and install the new binaries manually again

 ## Usage